TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

     The script wrapping machinery is not limited to scripts shipped with TeX Live.
-You can also use it for script programs from manually installed packages, which should minimize the problems when using them with TeX Live.
+You can also use it for script programs from manually installed packages.
+This should minimize problems when using them with TeX Live.

     First, make sure that there is an interpreter program available on your system for the script you want to use.
 Interpreters for Perl